Anaconda configuration files¶

 Note

-See an example of the product configuration file for Fedora Server:
+See an example of the profile configuration file for Fedora Server:

 # Anaconda configuration file for Fedora Server.